Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 How to Fix Cloudways CPU Usage 100%

-When your CPU hits 100%, all the sites (applications in terms of Cloudways) hosted on your server will behave slowly, leading to high TTFB and 5xx errors.
+When your CPU hits 100%, all the applications hosted on your server will behave slowly, leading to high TTFB and 5xx errors.
+This guide provides the most logical ways to fix the Cloudways CPU usage hitting 100% based on the inputs from the Cloudways team and my own experience.

-How to Fix Cloudways 100% CPU Usage
+How to Fix Cloudways 100% CPU Usage?

 1. Check If Your Cloudways Sever is Overloaded